cocos/cocos-docs/en/concepts/scene/shadow.md

 Percentage Closer Filtering (PCF) is a simple, common technique used to achieve shadow edge desampling, by smoothing shadow edges to eliminate jaggedness in shadow mapping.
 The principle is to sample around the current pixel (also called a fragment), then calculate the ratio of the sample closer to the lights compared to the fragment, use this ratio to scale the scattered light and specular light, and then color the fragment to blur the shadow edges.

-Cocos Creator currently supports 5x, 9x, and 25x sampling.
-The larger the magnification, the larger the sampling area and the more blurred the shadow edges.
+Cocos Creator currently supports **hard sampler (HARD mode)**, **4x sampler (SOFT mode)**, **9x sampler (SOFT_2X mode)**.
+The larger the magnification, the larger the sampling area and the more softer the shadow edges.

 #### AutoAdapt Adaptive Shadow Calculation

-AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the lightView, as well as the distance of the shadow camera.
+AutoAdapt adaptive shadow calculation automatically calculates the extent of shadow generation in the lightView and the proximity of the shadow camera.

+Starting with v3.3, the **Linear** and **Packing** options for Shadows in the **Inspector** panel have been removed, and Creator will automatically determine the hardware capabilities and choose the best way to render the shadows.

 ## Support dynamic batching to improve performance